 3. Passive Activity Limitations - Internal Revenue Code section 469 limits the deduction of certain losses.
 The rules apply to shareholders who are individuals, estates, trusts, closely held corporations, or personal service corporations and have a passive activity loss for the taxable year.
 Passive activities include trade or business activities in which you didn't materially participate and rental activities, as defined in the federal regulations.
-Rental real estate activities if you meet certain eligibility requirements.
+Rental real estate activities in which you materially participated are not passive activities if you meet certain eligibility requirements.
 The tax-option (S) corporation will identify separately each activity that may be passive to you.
 You must determine whether your losses are limited by the passive activity rules.